 Numerous opportunities and experiences are offered to develop leadership skills inside and outside the classroom.
 Whether participating in a group project in science, literature or math, being a member of a sports team, or launching an innovative student idea, positive leadership is encouraged and fostered.
 Formal school organizations provide members a venue for leading and serving the school community in various projects and activities.

-The Social Justice Leadership Council is comprised of sixth, seventh and eighth graders who help promote Advent and Lenten projects such as Adopt-a-Family and Christmas Basket distribution, as well as food, clothing, and shoe drives, and Mission Day participation.
-The commitment of these Social Justice students and the proceeds of their efforts benefit people in our local and global communities.
+Middle School students help promote Advent and Lenten projects such as Adopt-a-Family and Christmas Basket distribution, as well as specific collections which support the identified needs of the community.
+The commitment of the Middle School students and the proceeds of their efforts benefit people in our local and global communities.

-Student Council has seventh and eighth grade members who are elected as class representatives.
-These students organize school spirit activities, coordinate holiday parties, participate in organizing Mission Day, distribute Christmas Baskets, and act as liaisons in expressing the student body’s desires and concerns so that new initiatives can be explored and implemented.
+Students at all grade levels participate in these service learning experiences guided by the leadership of Middle School Students.
+Middle School students organize school spirit activities, coordinate holiday parties, participate in organizing Mission Day, distribute Christmas Baskets, and act as liaisons in expressing the student body’s desires and concerns so that new initiatives can be explored and implemented.

-To be aware of the needs of others and to act on that understanding is an important part of Sacred Heart education.
+To be aware of the needs of others and to act on that understanding is integral to Sacred Heart education.
 From the youngest to the oldest, children at the Academy are encouraged to make a difference in the lives of those in need in both our local and global communities.
 This desire to create a better world is at the heart of our mission.

 Throughout the year, all students participate in service projects to aid organizations that serve those marginalized in our communities.
 Fifth through Eighth Class students have opportunities to work off-campus with a various service organizations.
 There are three components to service learning: research, relationship and impact.
 Understanding the needs of others, engaging in a reciprocal relationship and reflecting on the impact of service deepens the commitment to serve.